ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   use, multiple values may be grouped into a single measurement.
 As defined in
   {{!VDAF}}.

+Minimum batch size:
+: The minimum number of reports that must be aggregated before a batch can be collected.

 Public share:
 : An output of the VDAF sharding algorithm transmitted to each of the Aggregators.
 As defined in {{!VDAF}}.